Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/index.md

   * A Google account
   * A basic knowledge of Google Sheets including data input, row/column insertion/deletion, and table formatting.

+## Procedures Overview
-## With this guide, you will be able to
+ With this guide, you will be able to

 1. Sort and format data in a table.
 2. Use frequently used formulas in data analysis such as COUNTIF, AVERAGEIF, and VLOOKUP.
 3. Create linear regression graphs.